-Internal radiotherapy means giving radiotherapy from inside your body.
+Internal radiotherapy is when you have radiotherapy from inside your body.
 It is also called brachytherapy.

 A small radioactive source goes into your vagina through hollow tubes (applicators).
 This gives a high dose of radiation to the top of the vagina, but only a little to surrounding tissues.
 This means there are fewer side effects to other organs in the pelvis.

-Doctors often give both brachytherapy and external radiotherapy for womb cancer.
-Some women with very early cancers may have brachytherapy on its own after surgery.
+Most people have both brachytherapy and external radiotherapy for womb cancer.
+Some people with very early cancers may have brachytherapy on its own after surgery.

 You lie down on the CT scanner.
 Your radiographer or doctor examines you to check what size applicator they can use for the treatment.
 The applicator is a plastic tube which comes in different sizes.

 They cover the top of the applicator with anaesthetic gel and gently put it into your vagina.
 This is not painful but can be a little uncomfortable.
 The applicator is held in place with a clamp that attaches to the bed.

 You then have a CT scan of your pelvis with the applicator in place.
 This helps your doctor to plan your treatment.
 It can take about half an hour.

 After the scan the applicator is removed and you can go home.
 Once the treatment has been planned you come back for treatment.

 You lie down in the bracytherapy room on the bed and the radiographer gently puts the same applicator in your vagina.
 This is held in place with a clamp that attaches to the bed.

 Your radiographer connects the applicator to the brachytherapy machine.
 They then leave the room and switch on the machine.
 They can still see you on a CCTV screen and can talk to you through an intercom.